AdobeDocs/commerce-admin.en/help/b2b/quotes.md

 **Step 3: Buyer accepts quote (Checkout)**

-The buyer accepts the proposed price and continues to checkout.
+The buyer accepts the proposed price and proceeds to checkout.
 Additional discounts cannot be added to the negotiated quote.

 Shipping options are locked on checkout.